mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 So conscious world is pretty busy.
 That’s why sooner or later, you have to pass by.
 But conscious doesn’t accept it, but if you do it, you can experience it.
 You do it.
 That’s why I say, you can make a progress as far forth as you have done.
 Exactly it touches your heart.
 But consciousness doesn’t accept, doesn’t know.
 But we should wait for the time to know.

-That’s why Dogen-zenji says, even though you don’t see something, I think, don’t believe that you cannot see it.
+That’s why Dōgen-zenji says, even though you don’t see something, I think, don’t believe that you cannot see it.
 Still you can see what you cannot see.

 So that is our practice.
 Within the practice, a huge world is there.
 In the sphere of thoroughgoing practice, there are some you can see, there are some you cannot see.
 But you should accept *both*.